starikcetin/Eflatun.SceneReference/README.md

 }
 ```

-As a workaround, we provide you with a `SceneReferenceUnityEventAdapter` class that allows you to simulate a statically assigned `SceneReference` parameter to a `UnityEvent` listener by acting as an adapter between the emitters and listeners.
+As a workaround, we provide you with a `SceneReferenceUnityEventAdapter` class that allows you to indirectly use a statically assigned `SceneReference` parameter to a `UnityEvent` listener by acting as an adapter between the emitters and listeners.
 Please investigate the screenshot below to see how the emitter-side is set up, and the code block below that to see how the listener-side looks.

 ![.assets/event_adapter.png](.assets/event_adapter.png)